Quiz 1

 This type of touch screen is made up of three sheets;

-• conductive
+- conductive

-• resistive
+- resistive

-• protective layer
+- protective layer

+The mechanism used in the resistive touch screen is pressure detector.
+It senses the pressure on a specific place and carried on the intended action.
+Resistive touch screen is made up of three layers.
+First layer is made up of conductive layer and second is sensitive layer.
 These layers are placed upon one another with a space on the glass and further coated with the indium tin oxide a resistant chemical to protect the screen from scratches.
 When pressure is applied on the screen or the system comes into operational condition current passes through it.
-In response to the pressure both layers strike with each other and current passes through the space, detects the pressure point by the operating system which resultantly carries out the command.
+In response to the pressure both layers strike with each other and current passes through the space, detects the pressure point by the operating system which resultantly carries out the command. |

 Walang komento: